salesforce/omakase/readme.md

 - Plugins methods of the same subscription type (preprocess, rework, or validate) will be executed in the order that the class is registered.
 - `@PreProcess` annotated methods are executed first, then `@Rework` methods, and finally `@Validate` methods.
 Essentially this means that all rework will happen before validation, regardless of the order in which the plugins are registered.
 However if "Plugin A" is registered before "Plugin B" then "Plugin A"'s rework will execute before "Plugin B"'s, and likewise for validation.

-There are **two** standard plugins that you need to be aware of, even if you don't create any custom plugins yourself.
+There are **two** particular standard plugins that you need to be aware of, even if you don't create any custom plugins yourself.

 #### SyntaxTree